hammad880/DevelopersHub-DataScience-Internship/README.md

 This repository contains the tasks I completed during my **Data Science & Analytics Internship at DevelopersHub Corporation**.

-The objective of these tasks is to develop practical skills in **data exploration, visualization, and machine learning using Python**.
+These tasks are designed to build strong foundations in **data analysis, visualization, and machine learning using Python**.

+---

 # 🧠 Technologies Used